 That season, it was recommended by Apparel Arts to wear a suit without a vest.
-Some might think: of course – it is a double breasted suit.
-Not so back then; it was not unusual to wear a waistcoat underneath a double breasted coat.
-At the end of the thirties, men started to go without their vest and this trend obviously continues through the present day, since not many men wear a waistcoat anymore – no matter whether we talk about single breasted or double breasted suits.
+Some might think “of course!
+It is a double breasted suit”.
+This was not so back then; it was not unusual to wear a waistcoat underneath a double breasted coat.
+At the end of the thirties, men started to go without their vest, and this trend obviously continues through the present day, since not many men wear a waistcoat anymore, no matter whether we talk about single breasted or double breasted suits.

-Unfortunately, plaid suits of that kind are only seen quite rarely today.
-This is very much to my dismay and I wish more men would wear them, especially since they are the perfect base for a unique yet sophisticated outfit.
+Unfortunately, plaid suits of that kind are seen quite rarely today.
+This is very much to my dismay, and I wish more men would wear them, especially since they are the perfect base for a unique, yet sophisticated outfit.
 A plaid suit is neither too formal, nor too informal because it is still a suit and not just a casual combination.

 The Versatile Houndstooth Suit

-Back then, Shetlands had been popular in herringbone and diagonals on campus, however in 1939, the houndstooth check Shetland often conquered the campus.
-That comes hardly as a surprise since it was very durable suit that could also be worn in various combinations, for example when paired with gabardine or flannel trousers.
+Back then, Shetlands had been popular in herringbone and diagonals on campus, however, in 1939, the houndstooth check Shetland often conquered the campus.
+That hardly comes as a surprise since it was a very durable suit that could also be worn in various combinations, for example when paired with gabardine or flannel trousers.
 The most unusual accent in this ensemble is probably the brown velvet vest with brass buttons.
-Initially, these vests were first seen Oxford, England but soon they also appeared in the US.
+Initially, these vests were first seen Oxford, England, but soon they also appeared in the US.
 The light grey oxford shirt has a button down collar and is combined with a brown velvet tie.
 Again, this was a trend set in Oxford and Cambridge that swapped over shortly after its introduction.
 Now, the other noteworthy details are the brown shoes: Designed in the Alpine peasant manner, they are laced on the side instead the front.
-In German, they are referred to as :”Haferlschuh”.
-With so much brown in the outfit, the red silk foulard pocket square as well as the moss green semi- hat offer a welcome contrast.
+In German, they are referred to as ”Haferlschuh”.
+With so much brown in the outfit, the red silk foulard pocket square, as well as the moss green semi-hat offer a welcome contrast.